-The findings of this study provide an overview of recidivism for the 2019 prison release cohort.
-The Center tracked 964 distinct offenders in the 2019 cohort for three years following release from secured custody for three recidivism measures: return to prison, recommitment, and rearrest.
+The findings of this study provide an overview of recidivism for the 2020 prison release cohort.
+The Center tracked 872 distinct offenders in the 2020 cohort for three years following release from secured custody for three recidivism measures: return to prison, recommitment, and rearrest.
 Tracking times were divided into one-year intervals, and individuals were designated as recidivists as of the tracking interval in which their first recidivism events occurred.
 Offense dates were used to determine rearrest events to most closely represent return to criminal behavior.
 For the recommitment and return to prison measures, recidivism was identified by the date of first readmission to secure custody in a DOC facility.
 The recommitment group included anyone detained or otherwise incarcerated for any length of time; whereas the return to prison measure included only offenders returned to a sentence of greater than 12 months at Level V custody.

 The Center captured sex, race, and at-risk age for each study subject as they were recorded in the state's information systems, with some manual review to resolve data conflicts.
 Ethnicity was not studied due to concerns with data quality.
-Most offenders released in 2019 were males (90%); with 60% of males black.
-Almost 65% of females released in the 2019 cohort were white, a rate generally similar to the 2018 cohort.
+Most offenders released in 2020 were males (91%); with 62% of males black.
+Almost 59% of females released in the 2020 cohort were white, a rate generally similar to the 2019 cohort.

 For the purposes of analysis, the Center also categorized subjects by the offense which determined the majority of their prison stay (lead offense).
 The lead offenses were grouped into three major categories of violent, property, or public order.
-Of released inmates included in this study, 51% were released from sentences in the public order group, 32% from violent offense sentences, and 18% from property offense sentences.
-These rates are very similar to rates reported in prior cohort years, with a slight decrease in violent offenses and a slight increase in public order offenses.
+Of released inmates included in this study, 52% were released from sentences in the public order group, 35% from violent offense sentences, and 13% from property offense sentences.
+These rates are generally similar to rates reported in prior cohort years, with a slight increase in violent offenses and a small decrease in property offenses.

 Rearrest rates varied substantially over the identified release offense groups.
-The highest three-year rearrest rate among the release crime categories is that of other public order offenses, at 89%, with other drug offenses (82%) and burglary offenses (80%) having the second and third highest rates.
-The group with the lowest rearrest rates in this cohort is the other sex offense group (33%).
+The highest three-year rearrest rate among the release crime categories is that of other drug offenses (92%), with burglary offenses (80%) and other public order offenses (78%) having the second and third highest rates.
+The group with the lowest rearrest rates in this cohort is the other sex offense group (32%).

-In examining first rearrest incidents, 47% of recidivists had a violation of probation as their first rearrest offense.
-Over one-fourth of first rearrests were for incidents involving felonies, with Title 11 violent felonies, Title 16 drug felonies, and non-violent felonies each accounting for 30% to 32% of the classifications of felony arrests incidents.
+In examining first rearrest incidents, 38% of recidivists had a violation of probation as their first rearrest offense, a substantial decrease compared to prior cohorts.
+Over one-fourth of first rearrests were for incidents involving felonies, with Title 11 violent felonies, Title 16 drug felonies, and non-violent felonies each accounting for 25% to 32% of the classifications of felony arrests incidents.

-This iteration of the recidivism report also marked the beginning of a transition in how the Center handles Level IV time immediately following a release from Level V and VOPs that occur during such Level IV time.
-These changes and their impacts are discussed in the upcoming Technical Considerations document mentioned earlier.
+This iteration of Recidivism in Delaware also marked the full transition regarding how the Center handles Level IV time immediately following a release from Level V and VOPs that occur during such Level IV time.
+These changes and their impacts are discussed in the Technical Considerations document mentioned earlier.